10. Dawn of the Planet of the Apes

 7. Space Station 76

 Space Station 76 is one of those movies where you walk out thinking, “What just happened to me?”, and then eventually you remember just how much you enjoyed yourself.
 Small-scale, intimate, retro, sometimes heartbreaking, and always awkward, this weird little movie was an endearing send-up of 70’s sci-fi and a blistering commentary on outdated cultural norms.
-It also helps that it had a top-notch cast, including Liv Tyler, Matt Bomer, and Patrick Wilson, the latter of whom gave a standout performance in an overall well-acted film.
-(JT)

 6. The Guest